 Here's why YouTube shouldn't screw over indie labels

 In case you missed the brouhaha, here's a quick recap: YouTube is rolling out a streaming music service like Pandora, Rhapsody and Spotify.
 It'll be the same old song and dance as the others (free with ads, or pay $10 per month to listen commercial-free) -- except this one will be hosted on one of the Internet's most visited websites.

 Get the Music Newsletter

-Keep your thumb on the local music scene with music features, additional online music listings and show picks.
-We'll also send special ticket offers and music promotions available only to our Music Newsletter subscribers.
+Keep your thumb on the local music scene each week with music news, trends, artist interviews and concert listings.
+We'll also send you special ticket offers and music deals.